PROJECT: CORDEX-Africa: enhancing the use of climate information in decision-making

 - Strengthen guidance, training, and e-learning activities on climate data use by integrating the guidance exemplars into existing or planned CORDEX-Africa activities

-This project will further advance outreach and capacity building efforts by developing guidance materials that will allow climate model data to be used across disciplines and decision-making contexts.
+This project has further advanced outreach and capacity building efforts by developing guidance materials that have allowed climate model data to be used across disciplines and decision-making contexts.
 In developing a methodology for the guidance exemplars, START and CSAG are using a place-based approach.
 The approach focuses on climate sensitivities in rapidly urbanising peri-urban areas.
 It includes examination of food production, water resource management infrastructure and flood risk management.
 The exemplars are designed to encompass a set of actionable steps embedded in guiding principles for properly using climate data.
-They are intended to be transferable across sectors and locations.
-As such, the exemplars will act as a ‘best-practice’ reference for expansion into other vulnerable areas.
+They aretransferable across sectors and locations.
+As such, the exemplars act as a ‘best-practice’ reference for expansion into other vulnerable areas.

 A workshop was held in Tanzania in February 2013 to initiate the exemplar development process with interdisciplinary teams from five cities that included technical experts in agriculture, water resource management, land-use planning, and meteorology/climatology.
-The exemplars are being developed over two months with a second workshop scheduled for June 2013 to consolidate learning and extract transferable lessons.
-After this, the guidance exemplars will be integrated into e-learning materials.
+The exemplars were developed over the proceeding two months culminating in a second workshop in June 2013 to consolidate learning and extract transferable lessons.
+After this, the guidance exemplars were integrated into e-learning materials.